Head Lice

 How Did I Get Head Lice?

 Head-to-head contact with an already infested person is the most common way to get head lice.
 Although uncommon, head lice can be spread by sharing clothing or belongings.
 This happens when lice crawl, or nits attached to shed hair hatch, and get on the shared clothing or belongings.
-Examples include: sharing clothing (hats, scarves, coats, sports uniforms) or articles (combs, brushes,hair ribbons or barrettes, towels, stuffed animals) recently worn or used by an infested person; or lying on a bed, couch, pillow, or carpet that has recently been in contact with an infested person.
-Dogs, cats, and other pets do not play a role in the spread of head lice.
+Examples include sharing clothing (hats, scarves, coats, sports uniforms) or articles (combs, brushes, hair ribbons or barrettes, towels, stuffed animals) recently worn or used by an infested person; or lying on a bed, couch, pillow, or carpet that has recently been in contact with an infested person.
+Dogs, cats, and other pets do not affect the spread of head lice.

 How is Head Lice Infestation Diagnosed?